owntracks/booklet/docs/tech/json.md

 ## Types

-OwnTracks publishes its message payloads in [JSON](http://www.json.org) format.
+OwnTracks uses [JSON](http://www.json.org) format for its message payloads.
 The different payload types are identified by a mandatory `_type` element.
 Depending on the app platform, different payload types are supported.

 | `_type`                                   |  iOS   | Android |
 | ----------------------------------------- | :----: | :-----: |